-OVER 500 PARENTS, STUDENTS, AND EDUCATORS RALLIED AT THE COLORADO STATE CAPITOL TO EMPOWER COLORADANS TO BE ADVOCATES FOR PUBLIC SCHOOL CHOICE
+OVER 500 PARENTS, STUDENTS, AND EDUCATORS TO RALLY AT THE COLORADO STATE CAPITOL IN SUPPORT OF CYBERSCHOOLS AND ONLINE LEARNING

-DENVER, February 16, 2018 – This morning, over 500 parents, guardians, students, and educators from the Colorado Coalition of Cyberschool Families (CCCF) descended on the Colorado State Capitol to rally for cyberschools and online learning in Colorado.
-Schools of Choice are threatened across the country and school choice advocates throughout the state turned out to send a message to state legislators.
+(February 22, 2019) DENVER – Over 500 parents, students and educators from the Colorado Coalition for Cyberschool Families (CCCF) descended today on the Colorado State Capitol to show support for cyberschools and online learning in Colorado.
+CCCF is a group of committed parents who have come together to be powerful and vocal advocates for cyberschools and online learning in Colorado.
+Schools of choice are threatened across the country and school choice advocates throughout the state are joining forces to stand up for the right of parents and students to pick the best education for the student and their families.

-Cyberschools are a critical component to our public school system and must be preserved.
-Cyberschool students include elite athletes, like Arielle Gold, who want to gain an education while practicing many hours a day, LGBTQ students who have experienced bullying in traditional classrooms, or even students who simply prefer to work at their own pace due to a learning disability or emotional issue.
-Cyberschool students include anyone and everyone.
+Cyberschools are a critical component of our public school system and allow all types of students access to an education that best meets their needs.
+Cyberschool students include athletes who want to gain an education while practicing many hours a day, LGBTQ students who have experienced bullying in traditional classrooms, or even students who simply prefer to work at their own pace due to a learning disability or emotional issue.
+Cyberschools are comprised of students from every walk of life.

-“Bullying, differing learning styles, and military parents – these are just a few reasons why families choose online schooling for their children,” said Emerald Zeitz, a cyberschool parent and board member of CCCF.
-“My daughter lives with Asperger’s Syndrome and the typical public school setting was simply not equipped to deal with her differences.
+“Bullying, differing learning styles and military parents – these are just a few reasons why families choose online schooling for their children,” said Emerald Zietz, a cyberschool parent and board member of CCCF.
+“My daughter lives with Asperger’s Syndrome and her neighborhood school teachers simply were not equipped to deal with her differences.
 With online schooling, my daughter embraces her differences without fear of being bullied as her grades, knowledge, and confidence soar.”

-At the rally, CCCF honored four legislators with Golden Apple Awards, which recognized legislators who have shown a commitment to school choice.
-This year’s honorees were State Senator Rachel Zenzinger (D-Jefferson), State Senator Bob Gardner (R-El Paso), State Representative Brittany Pettersen (D-Jefferson), and Minority Leader Patrick Neville (R-Douglas).
+At the rally, CCCF will honor four state legislators and Colorado Governor Jared Polis with Golden Apple Awards to recognize their commitment to school choice.
+This year’s honorees are State Senator Jeff Bridges (D-Littleton), State Senator Bob Rankin (R-Carbondale), State Representative James Coleman (D-Denver), and State Representative Kim Ransom (R-Douglas).

-This was Colorado Coalition of Cyberschool Families’ 14th annual Day at the Capitol.
+This is Colorado Coalition for Cyberschool Families’ 15th annual Day at the Capitol.

 About the Colorado Coalition of Cyberschool Families